 Gallons per metric ton “crude oil, US“: 308

 There are 42 gallons in a barrel of oil.

-Petroleum specific gravity table from an industry website.
+Petroleum specific gravity table from a government website.